 Information and Application

-Information concerning the District's application process, standards for acceptance or rejection, and policies, regulations, and procedures for open enrollment.
-The packet will be made available beginning November 1.
+The Superintendent shall prepare information concerning the District's application process, standards for acceptance or rejection, and policies, regulations, and procedures for open enrollment.
+Information for the next school year will be made available beginning November 1.

 The information shall include the enrollment application form and shall advise applicants that they must submit enrollment applications before February 1 of each year to be considered for the first round of decision-making for enrollment during the following school year.

 The Superintendent shall annually estimate how much excess capacity may exist to accept transfer pupils.
-The estimate of excess capacity shall be made for each school, grade level, program, and the availability of specific services needed by individual applicants who have disabilities, and shall take into consideration:
+The estimate of excess capacity shall be made subject to the class size limit established for the school and/or its grade levels and the availability of specific services needed by individual applicants who have disabilities, and shall take into consideration:

 ● CFSD resident pupils in assigned school attendance areas, including those issued certificates of educational convenience and those required by statute to be admitted.